Hokia ki tō mauka hei whakatipu, hei whakaora

 “The value of Aoraki Bound will be realised by the differences it makes to the next generation in terms of the revival and perpetuation of Ngāi Tahu culture, knowledge and identity, and the development of our people as future leaders.”

 “A strength of the course is that it is not just for Ngāi Tahu, but for all New Zealanders.
 If we want to be seen as an active member of the community, then we need to involve the community.
 Enhancing cultural tolerance and understanding doesn’t come from being exclusive, we have to be inclusive and the learning and sharing of knowledge works both ways.
 You can’t be proud of something unless you know what it is all about.”
-He says.

 “To develop a programme for the personal development of people within a Ngāi Tahu cultural context”.